Understanding Counting Mechanisms in Large Language and Vision-Language Models: Behavioral Characterization of Counting

 Table \ref{tab:lvlm_behavioral} summarizes LVLM behavior on visual counting tasks.
 Accuracy is lower than in textual tasks for the same numeric range.
 In contrast to the textual setting, both LVLMs show cases where polytypic inputs, including the replicate condition, outperform monotypic inputs, especially for Qwen2.5-VL.
 There is no consistent advantage for specific or general questions across models or ordering conditions.
 InternVL3.5 is stronger overall than Qwen2.5-VL in both question-first and question-last formats.
 For LVLMs, the question-first setup corresponds to placing the task description in the system prompt, which helps Qwen2.5-VL in several settings but does not produce a uniform pattern across models.

 Table \ref{tab:res_size_density_mixed} evaluates how image resolution, object size, and object density affect visual counting accuracy in InternVL3.5 and Qwen2.5-VL.
 The two models show opposite trends with respect to resolution: for Qwen2.5-VL, increasing the image size lowers accuracy, while InternVL3.5 benefits from higher resolution.
 This difference likely reflects model-specific optimal input resolutions.
 Both models improve substantially as object size increases, indicating that larger items provide clearer visual evidence for counting.
-Accuracy is consistently higher in the sparse setting than in the dense setting for all object sizes and both resolutions, suggesting that limited background area and increased overlap in dense images make counting more difficult.
+Accuracy is consistently higher in the sparse setting than in the dense setting for all object sizes and both resolutions, suggesting that limited background area makes counting more difficult.

 We finally assess how different separator conditions impact counting accuracy in Table \ref{tab:llm_separator}.
 In all configurations, counting accuracy drops significantly when separators are altered or removed.
 This effect is observed in both question-last settings, where models must infer task instructions from context, and question-first settings, where the task is explicitly defined.
-The polytypic-Replicate setting is particularly sensitive to changes in separators, likely due to the more complex composition of items.
+The Polytypic-Replicate setting is particularly sensitive to changes in separators, likely due to the more complex composition of items.
 Interestingly, in the Monotypic setting, Qwen2.5 performs well even without separators (None condition), suggesting it can rely on the inherent structure of repeated items.
 In contrast, Llama3 shows much lower accuracy in the None condition, highlighting its greater reliance on separators, even when items are repetitive.